RichardLWolf/SigInt/README.md

 - **Export recordings to SDRSharp-compatible WAV format** for further analysis.

 ## Key Features
-📡 **Real-Time Signal Detection** – Automatically records signals that exceed a configurable threshold.
+📡 **Real-Time Event Detection** – Automatically records signals or increase in noise floor level that exceed a configurable threshold.
 💾 **Compressed IQ Data Storage** – Saves signal captures efficiently in a ZIP archive.
 📊 **Playback & Visualization** – Displays waveform and waterfall plots of recorded signals.
 ⏪ **Seekable Playback** – Scrub through recordings with a timeline control.